unrealwork/atsd-use-cases/BaltimorePolice/README.md

 | 2014-01-01 | 34       |
 | 2015-01-01 | 22       |

-To organize the data so that the month of the incident is considered, the following SQL query is
+To organize the data so that the month of the incident is considered, this SQL query is
 used:

 ```sql